 Best Hotel Rooftop Bars for a Sunset Cocktail

-- Hotel Aston La Scala Seven Blue Bar for an engrossing view of the Promenade du Paillon gardens and fountains, the chaotic red rooftops and church spires of Old Nice, and the azur Mediterranean in the distance.
+- Hotel Aston La Scala rooftop Moon Bar for an engrossing view of the Promenade du Paillon gardens and fountains, the chaotic red rooftops and church spires of Old Nice, and the azur Mediterranean in the distance.

 - The rooftop bar of the B4 Plaza Hotel (formerly the Boscolo) gives you a sea view with gardens in the foreground.
 This is also the best spot for a bird’s eye view of the Nice Carnival, and the Nice Jazz Festival.

-- The top of Le Meridian Hotel has a stunning view of the entire coast with a rooftop pool to match.
+- La Terrasse on the top of Le Meridian Hotel has a stunning view of the entire coast.

 Best Restaurants for Stunning Views

-With views that are food for the soul and gourmet cuisine to match, head up the coast to Eze for the Michelin starred restaurant at the Chevre d’Or, or hit their more casual venue The Remparts.
-Another superbe cliff-perched restaurant at the Chateau Eza, which was Michelin starred until just this year.
+With views that are food for the soul and cuisine to match, head up the coast to Eze for the two Michelin starred restaurant at the Chevre d’Or, or hit their more casual venue The Remparts.
+Another superbe cliff-perched restaurant is at the Chateau Eza, which was Michelin starred until just this year.
 Forget that old adage about ‘view’ restaurants, where the quality of food is in inverse proportion to the quality of the view… Here you have it all.

-The best affordable restaurant with stunning view is La Chaumiere Restaurant, which has a reasonably priced menu plus a amazing bird’s eye view over the Palace of Monaco.
+The best affordable restaurant with stunning view used to be La Chaumiere Restaurant, which had a reasonably priced menu plus a amazing bird’s eye view over the Palace of Monaco.
 It is currently closed, but keep an eye on that space as someone is sure to scoop that awesome restaurant location up!
-60 Boulevard du Jardin Exotique, Monaco, +377 97 70 04 92
+60 Boulevard du Jardin Exotique, Monaco.

 Best Parks for a Picnic with a View